lklslel/CVUI-DEMO/README.md

 **Phase 0 algorithm & architecture design** <<- Now Here

-- Basic User Interface implementation on the HTML5 <CANVAS> with PURE JS(like Windows OS)
+- Basic User Interface implementation on the HTML5 CANVAS with PURE JS(like Windows OS)

-@ Why need to implementation to UI on <CANVAS> TAG?
+@ Why need to implementation to UI on CANVAS TAG?
 1. DOM has to Heavy Weight and High Cost since HTML5.
 2. canvas vs DOM ; System Performance differents has. random noise in canvas's 500 × 500 area / random string update of 50 input tags.
 2-1.
 CANVAS VS INPUT : WINNER was CANVAS in 2015.
 CANVAS tag has Performance and Speed at ALL in NOW.

-- korean IME implementation without <INPUT>.
-Window Object Can Keyboard Event Listening without <INPUT>
+- korean IME implementation without INPUT TAG.
+Window Object Can Keyboard Event Listening without INPUT TAG

 @ Why Do This Ways?
 - Whole Human wants convenience.